 High temperatures

-High temperatures are also difficult for lice.
-At + 40 ° C, they stop multiplying, at + 45 ° C, the development of nits stops, and at + 50 ° C, adults die within half an hour.
+Lice also find it difficult to tolerate high temperatures.
+At +40°C they stop reproducing, at +45°C the development of nits stops, and at +50°C adult individuals die within half an hour.

 These substances are used in most modern shampoos, gels and balms.
-As a rule, they paralyze the nervous system of the lice and lead to their death within a few minutes after applying the product to the hair.
+They usually paralyze nervous system lice and lead to their death within a few minutes after applying the product to the hair.

-As such toxic components in the composition of pediculicidal agents, various pyrethroids are mainly used - Cypermethrin, Deltamethrin and some of their analogues.
-They are contained, for example, in such preparations for lice as Medifox, NOC, Bubil, etc.
+As such toxic components in the composition of pediculicidal agents, various pyrethroids are mainly used - Cypermethrin, Deltamethrin and some of their analogs.
+They are contained, for example, in lice preparations such as Medifox, NOC, Bubil, etc.

-Means based on modern insecticides are very effective against lice and at the same time are relatively safe to use - they rarely cause allergies and do not lead to intoxication.
+Funds based modern insecticides They are very effective against lice and at the same time relatively safe to use - they rarely cause allergies and do not lead to intoxication.
 They are most often used in the fight against lice in children.

 Kerosene

-Lice are also afraid of the smell of kerosene, and die when the substance hits the chitinous surface of the body.
-A half-hour treatment of the head with kerosene allows you to destroy all adult lice and larvae, while a second session a week later ensures the extermination of young larvae that emerged from the surviving nits.
+Lice are afraid of the smell of kerosene and die when the substance comes into contact with the chitinous surface of the body.
+A half-hour treatment of the head with kerosene allows you to destroy all adult lice and larvae, while a repeated session a week later ensures the extermination of young larvae hatched from the surviving nits.

 Vinegar

-In its effect on lice, vinegar is somewhat similar to that of kerosene.
-At the same time, it dissolves the nits shells much better (more precisely, softens the glue mass with which the nits are attached to the hair).
+In its effect on lice, vinegar is somewhat similar to the effect of kerosene.
+At the same time, it dissolves the nit shells much better (more precisely, it softens the adhesive mass with which the nits are attached to the hair).

 Cranberry juice

-Cranberry juice is another great folk remedy for lice and nits.
-Lice are afraid of it and die when treating hair with juice, and nits when using this tool easily peel off the hair when combing.
-This can be used by combining cranberry juice with lice combs.
+Cranberry juice is another great one folk remedy to combat lice and nits.
+Lice are afraid of it and die when the hair is treated with juice, and nits when using this product easily peel off from the hair when combed out.
+This can be used when combining cranberry juice with lice combs.

 On a note

-Lice and nits are generally afraid (conditionally speaking) of strong organic acids.
-For example, among folk recipes for lice, there are remedies with citric, malic and grape acids.
+Lice and nits are generally afraid (relatively speaking) of strong organic acids.
+For example, among folk recipes For lice, there are products with citric, malic and grape acids.

-And here is something that lice are definitely not afraid of:
+And here’s what lice are definitely not afraid of:

-And they have no chance at all if the temperature rises above + 54 ° С or falls below -13 ° С. In such conditions, lice are able to live no more than 5 minutes.
+And they have no chance at all if the temperature rises above +54°C or drops below -13°C. In such conditions, lice can live no more than 5 minutes.

-The temperature spread in this case is about 65 ° C. But these indicators are still conditional, since air humidity makes its own adjustments to them.
-If it rises, then the temperature range in which lice normally feel is reduced.
-If the humidity decreases, then the optimal range roughly corresponds to the above values.
+The temperature spread in this case is about 65°C. But these indicators are still conditional, since air humidity makes its own adjustments to them.
+If it increases, then the temperature range at which lice feel normal is reduced.
+If the humidity decreases, then the optimal range approximately corresponds to the above values.

-Nits are more resistant to adverse conditions than adults, since the shell protects the larvae, including from temperature extremes.
-Those conditions that are fatal for adult lice are tolerated by the nits quite normally, and after they return to their original values, they continue to develop further inside the capsule.
-However, there are also critical conditions for the larvae under which the nits die.
-This temperature range varies from -20 ° С to + 60 ° С...
-As you can see, it is already 80 ° C. At 100 ° C, nits die instantly.
+Nits are more resistant to exposure unfavorable conditions than adults, since the shell protects the larvae, including from temperature changes.
+Those conditions that are fatal for adult lice, the nits tolerate quite normally, and after they return to their original indicators, they continue their development inside the capsule.
+However, there are also conditions critical for the larvae under which nits die.
+This temperature range varies from -20°С to +60°С. As you can see, it is already 80°C. At 100°C, nits die instantly.

 Precautionary measures